-4.3.6 Thesis Proposal Requirement
+4.3.9 Thesis Proposal Requirement

-After the student has completed the requirements in Sections 4.3.3 and 4.3.5, and with the approval of the student's research advisor, the student will present a thesis proposal.
+After the student has completed all requirements presented earlier, and with the approval of the student's dissertation advisor, the student will present a thesis proposal.
 The purpose of the thesis proposal is to assess student's progress towards the Ph.D. thesis.
 The proposal must be submitted to the student's Thesis Committee within 18 months of the time that the student had passed the research proficiency examination.
 Failure to fulfill this requirement by that time without a formal extension may be considered evidence of unsatisfactory progress towards the Ph.D. degree.